AbdullahMoustafa/Tensorflow-In-Practice-Specialization/NLP/README.md

-# This is the third course tutorials about Natural language processing.
+# Natural language processing tutorials.
 First week - Explore the BBC news archive
 For this exercise get the BBC text archive.
 1- tokenize the dataset,